 I was born in Jerusalem, Israel and attended Bezalel Academy of Arts and Design, receiving a BA in Fine art in 2010.
 I then practiced drawing, video and installation and based my studio in Jerusalem as the city and its history was one of the greatest inspirations to my work.

 I then moved to London, United Kingdom and attended Chelsea College of Arts, University of the Arts London, receiving a MA in Fine Art in 2014.
 My artistic practice then slowly transitioned due to the nature of the concepts behind my works, shifting from tangible pieces to virtual.
-The internet was something that inspired me from early childhood and I now find myself more and more engaged with digital art, utilising my development skills to my art practice.
+The Internet was something that inspired me from early childhood and I now find myself more and more engaged with digital art, utilising my programming skills to my art practice.